dianetc/zigthesis/README.md

 Weird Distributive failed with case: { 480, -670, 646 }
 ```

-Zigthesis will return a success, if no falsifying test cade was found within MAX_DURATION_MS (currently set at 10 seconds).
+Zigthesis will return a success, if no falsifying test case was found within MAX_DURATION_MS (currently set at 10 seconds).

 REMARK: This is tiny and doesn't do much for now.
 Next steps would be to make a simple foundation for generating and testing properties with: